The Role of Discipleship in the Church’s Gathered and Dispersed Life: Insights into Whole Life Equipping from Moses and Joshua

 Stevens, R. P. (1985).
 “The Priestly Office of the Believer.”
 Journal of the Evangelical Theological Society, 28(1), 41-50.

-D. Tunyi is the director of the IMT Fellows program, a graduate of Regent College (ThM- Marketplace Theology), and is currently working on his PhD from Bakke Graduate University, USA.
+D. Tunyi is the Director of the IMT Fellows Advancement, a graduate of Regent College (ThM- Marketplace Theology), and completed his PhD at Bakke Graduate University, USA.
 Tunyi is a pastor in North Vancouver, a church planter, and a spiritual direction and leadership coach (broadplaces.ca)

 Previous